 Medicaid eligibility is handled differently in every state.
-While Myotonic sought and achieved designation for CDM as a Compassionate Allowance Condition under the Social Security Administration's disability program, helping shorten and simplify the application for disability status/coverage, this designation does not automatically qualify your child for services under IDEA.
+While the Myotonic Dystrophy Foundation sought and achieved designation for CDM as a Compassionate Allowance Condition under the Social Security Administration's disability program, helping shorten and simplify the application for disability status/coverage, this designation does not automatically qualify your child for services under IDEA.